rockerBOO/awesome-neovim/README.md

 - [metalelf0/jellybeans-nvim](https://github.com/metalelf0/jellybeans-nvim) - A port of jellybeans colorscheme for Neovim.
 - [lalitmee/cobalt2.nvim](https://github.com/lalitmee/cobalt2.nvim) - A port of cobalt2 colorscheme for Neovim using colorbuddy.

+#### Colorscheme Creation

+- [tjdevries/colorbuddy.nvim](https://github.com/tjdevries/colorbuddy.nvim) - A colorscheme helper for Neovim.
+Written in Lua!
+Quick & Easy Color Schemes 😄.
+- [norcalli/nvim-base16.lua](https://github.com/norcalli/nvim-base16.lua) - Programmatic Lua library for setting base16 themes in Neovim.
+- [rktjmp/lush.nvim](https://github.com/rktjmp/lush.nvim) - Define Neovim themes as a DSL in Lua, with real-time feedback.
+- [Iron-E/nvim-highlite](https://github.com/Iron-E/nvim-highlite) - A colorscheme template that is "lite" on logic for the developer.
+- [echasnovski/mini.nvim#mini.base16](https://github.com/echasnovski/mini.nvim/blob/main/readmes/mini-base16.md) - Module of `mini.nvim` with fast implementation of base16 theme for manually supplied palette.
+- [ThemerCorp/themer.lua](https://github.com/themercorp/themer.lua) - A simple highlighter plugin for neovim.
+It has a huge collection of colorschemes.
+It also has ability to create colorschemes for Vim/Neovim and other supported apps (such as kitty and alacritty).

 ### Utility

 - [nyngwang/NeoNoName.lua](https://github.com/nyngwang/NeoNoName.lua) - A layout-preserving buffer-deleter for Neovim.